cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 * Clarify the extent to which the attacker controls the network in our threat models for privacy and robustness.

-* Clean up various aspects of the code, including: follow existing object-oriented programming patterns for Python more closely; make the type hints enforceable; and avoid shadowing variables.
+* Clean up various aspects of the code, including: Follow existing object-oriented programming patterns for Python more closely; make the type hints enforceable; and avoid shadowing variables.